acadadev/rosrider_doc/05_PARAMETERS/README.md

 __Motor & Encoder Specifications__

-These parameters describe the electromechanical properties of the drive motors.
+These parameters describe the mechanical properties of the drive motors.

   - `GEAR_RATIO` is the reduction ratio of the gearbox attached to the motor
   - `ENCODER_PPR` is the raw pulses per revolution of the motor shaft, before the gearbox